 ** Closeup of Playa de Maro in Summer

-Somewhere along the Southern coast of Spain there is a paradise.
-It is a natural cove beyond the mountains of the Sierra de Tejeda -- in between Málaga and Granada.
-It is one of those few places on earth you cannot fully comprehend until you see it with your own eyes.
+Somewhere along the southern coast of Spain lies a paradise.
+It is a natural cove behind the mountains of the Sierra de Tejeda - between Málaga and Granada.
+It is one of the few places in the world that you cannot fully understand until you see it with your own eyes.
 It is called "Playa de Maro".

-Just 8 km east of Nerja, and one of the most popular beaches in the reserve, "Playa de Maro" is a 500-meter long "wild" beach protected by steep cliffs and an imposing Arab watchtower.
-Its crystalline waters make snorkeling and diving a dream with people coming from all over Spain to witness the beauty of its underwater coral reefs and immense sea life.
+Just 8 km east of Nerja, and one of the most popular beaches in the reserve, "Playa de Maro" is a 500-meter long "wild" beach protected by steep cliffs and an imposing Arabic watchtower.
+Its crystalline waters make snorkeling and diving a dream, and people come from all over Spain to experience the beauty of its underwater coral reefs and immense sea life.

 ** Waterfalls, Hidden Coves & Staggering Views - Playa de Maro